 Because shutters are made from natural wood, you may have concerns about how environmentally friendly it is to cut down trees in order to make these products.

 While we can’t vouch for every company that sells shutters, there are plenty who are very conscientious about where they source their materials from.
-If you’re concerned about your impact on the environment, only buy from a company that uses wood from replanted trees or designated forest areas which are managed.
+If you’re concerned about your impact on the environment, only buy from a company that uses wood from replanted trees or designated forest areas.

 Anyone who has blinds in their home will know that they’re a nightmare to keep clean because they accumulate so much dust.
 Curtains also attract dust, hair and cooking smells which means that they need to be washed regularly.

 Shutters on the other hand are notoriously low maintenance and only require a light dust every week or so.
-This ease of maintenance not only saves you time and money, it also reduces your carbon footprint because you’re not spraying endless amounts of harmful chemicals into the air just to clean your shutters.
+This ease of maintenance not only saves you time and money, it also reduces your carbon footprint because you don’t have to spray endless amounts of harmful chemicals into the air just to clean your shutters.

 Take the next step in upgrading your window dressing a book a free, no-obligations home survey!